 The bill H. 3739 aims to amend Section 23-1-212 of the South Carolina Code of Laws, which pertains to the enforcement of state criminal laws by federal law enforcement officers.
 The primary change introduced by this bill is the inclusion of special agents of the Department of Defense in the definition of "federal law enforcement officer."
-This addition recognizes various branches of the Department of Defense, including the Army Criminal Investigation Division, Naval Criminal Investigation Division, Air Force Office of Special Investigations, and the Defense Criminal Investigative Service, as authorized personnel who can enforce state laws.
+This addition recognizes the authority of various Department of Defense investigative divisions, such as the Army Criminal Investigation Division, Naval Criminal Investigation Division, Air Force Office of Special Investigations, and Defense Criminal Investigative Service, to enforce state laws.

 Statutes affected: 01/15/2025: 23-1-212